Prompt Templates

 Login Sequence

-Login flow extraction from traffic.
+Login flow extraction and replay guidance.

-Issue Prompts
+Built-In Issue Prompts

 Template